ConductorOne/baton-miro/README.md

 After you have obtained access token, you can use it with connector.
 You can do this by setting `BATON_MIRO_ACCESS_TOKEN` or by passing `--miro-access-token`.

+## Required permissions

+- identity:read
+- team:read
+- team:write (could be just read if provisioning is not used)
+- organizations:read
+- organizations:team:read
+- organizations:team:write (could be just read if provisioning is not used)

 # Getting Started

 ## brew